cowprotocol/docs/docs/cow-protocol/reference/contracts/core/settlement.md

 #### `settle`

-This function is permissioned and can only be called by solvers passwing the allow-list authentication.
+This function is permissioned and can only be called by solvers passing the allow-list authentication.
 It executes a settlement:

 ```solidity
 function settle(